tdinev/clojure-vagrant/README.md

-# Portable Clojure development environment
+# Portable Clojure Development Environment

-## Description
+## 📃 Description

-This repository facilitates setting up a portable and reproducible development environment for Clojure based on Vagrant.
+This repository facilitates setting up a portable and reproducible development environment for [Clojure](https://clojure.org/) based on [Vagrant](https://www.vagrantup.com/).
-The underlying Vagrant box is the official Debian Bookworm.
+The underlying Vagrant box is the official [Debian](https://www.debian.org/) distribution Bookworm.

 This repository arose out of the need to develop in Clojure using the traditional command line tools on a Windows machine.
-A first attempt to achieve this resulted in a setup employing Docker.
+A [first attempt](https://github.com/tdinev/clojure-container-ide) to achieve this resulted in a setup employing Docker but turned out to not have a ´well functioning Emacs executable.
+This more heavy-weight way of using an entire virtual machine seems to be working well.

-## Usage
+## 💡 Usage

 The following are instructions for novices using Windows.

 ### Terminal Emulator

-A decent terminal emulator is recommended to make for a pleasant user experience.
+A decent terminal emulator is recommended for the following actions to make for a pleasant user experience.
 (I have been using [ConEmu](https://conemu.github.io/) in the past few years.)

 ### Windows Package Manager `scoop`